 “Since we have these promises, dear friends, let us purify ourselves from everything that contaminates body and spirit, perfecting holiness out of reverence for God.”
 (2 Corinthians 7:1 NIV84)

 There is only one way to rightfully teach and understand why we as Christians ought to do good works.
 All other approaches lead to bad practices and false theology.
 Notice Paul’s opening words, “Since we have these promises.”
 We have a God who not only makes promises but also fulfills them.
 Our good works are always in response to God’s grace.
-Our good works should be motivated by our gratitude and indebtedness to God for the mercy, love and grace that he continuously showers upon us.
+Our good works should be motivated by our gratitude and indebtedness to God for the mercy, love, and grace that He continually showers upon us.
 Paul ended these verses by saying that we should be perfecting our holiness “out of reverence for God.”
 Our deep respect and gratitude for what Christ has done for us moves and motivates us to grow the new man or woman in us.

 May our lives be properly motivated by God’s grace!